tom-johnsen/metalfpga/README.md

 - Emits host-side stubs (runtime wiring is still TODO)

 This allows FPGA designers to prototype and validate hardware designs on GPUs before synthesis to actual hardware, leveraging massive parallelism for fast simulation.

+**Note**: The emitted Metal Shading Language (MSL) code is verbose and generally correct, but has not been thoroughly validated through kernel execution.
+The codegen produces structurally sound MSL that implements the intended semantics, though bugs may surface during actual GPU dispatch.
+Runtime validation is the next development phase.

 ## Quick Start